osrf/mbari_wec/docs/docs/theory.md

 - Heave-Cone Link Frame is located at top attachment of the Heave Cone (where it connects to the tether).
 - Unspecified stability derivative values (\(M_{\dot{r}}\), \(X_{uv}\), \(Y_{vu}\), etc) are zero.
-- Stability derivatives are specified about the link frame origin.
+- Inertias, Added mass inertias, and stability derivatives are all specified about the link frame origin.
+- Added mass values are infinite frequency.

 --------------------------------------------------------------------------------------------------------